chef/chef-web-docs/content/chef_license_accept.md

 - Chef InSpec \>= 4.0
 - Chef Habitat \>= 0.80

 These products are typically installed on a user's workstation.
-Two methods are generally used to accept the license for these products:
+Two common methods for accepting the license are:

 1. `--chef-license <value>` argument passed to the command line invocation.
 1. `CHEF_LICENSE="<value>"` as an environment variable.